3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 Please refer the link to buy appropriate AC adapter with the right DC plug.

 [How to select the correct AC adapter](https://www.96boards.org/products/accessories/power/)

+**Q: How to turn on the 96Boards, where is the power button?**

+This is a good question since most of the regular PC has a power button to turn on/off power supply which controlled by the motherboard.

+The way to turn on the current 96Boards is just plug in your AC adapter to the DC jack and it will automatically start booting the bootlarder and OS.

+There is no power LED on the 96Boards, so there will be no indication if the 96Boards has been powered or not at the glance.

+It starts to boot the bootlader but please wait for some time until screen shows up on the HDMI display.

+If you have connected the serial console, watching the boot messages are also good indication of booting.

+There are 4 LED between the two USB Type A connector and some of them will start flushing after OS has booted.

 ## Using Android on 96Boards